 There will be some missions where you play as a French female resistance fighter or a British officer, but the story is heavily centered around this squad, especially two interesting guys named William Pierson, Technical Sergeant and Joseph Turner, 1st Lieutenant.
 “How many casualties,” screams Turner after a brutal attack on a German hold city that cost a ton of his mens’ lives.
 “We’ve executed the mission, that’s what matters,” answers Pierson.
 Turner is furious: “How many?”
 “We had our orders,” – Turner punches him in the face, they are wrestling on the ground.
 Josh Duhamel is playing the Technical Sergeant and highest in command for this company, and I have the feeling he is doing a good job even though we haven’t seen too many scenes with him so far.
 The story gives me a good Band of Brothers vibe because these characters remind me of people like Winters, Christenson, and Nixon who all struggle between command and mission on one hand and the responsibility for their men on the other.
 Duhamel actually returns to his Hollywood role as Captain Lennox in Transformers 5: The Last Knight in June, where he plays the role of the leader of a special forces unit that fights off the first wave of attack of a new Deception invasion – which in a weird way is led by Optimus Prime.
 Yeah, that Optimus Prime, former leader of the Autobots.

-The Multiplayer: No more auto-heal, a class system and a very different weapon feel
+The Multiplayer: A class system and a very different weapon feel

 Now let’s talk multiplayer.
 It will be very interesting to see how especially the younger audience likes Call of Duty: WW II because this is a different game.
 Sure, you have the Thompson and their German counterparts that have almost the same firepower like a modern MP5.
 But they weren’t as precise and it wasn’t common in World War II to use attachments.
 The aiming is all about iron sights: you lean in, look through the sight but there is no zoom or glasses involved.
 The Thompson was famous for their counter pressure when firing.